openfaas/docs/docs/reference/profiles.md

 #### Spreading your functions out across different zones for High Availability

-!!! info "OpenFaaS Pro feature"
-    This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.

 The [topologySpreadConstraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) feature of Kubernetes provides a more flexible alternative to Pod Affinity / Anti-Affinity rules for scheduling functions.